 Your partner in oil business and more

-Everywhere under the earth's surface there is hot material but it occurs in different forms and at very different depths.
-Four types of resource are recognized which could be used for substantial amounts of energy transfer and used, for example, to drive electric power stations, in theory at least.
+Everywhere under the earth's surface, there is hot material but it occurs in different forms and at very different depths.
+Four types of resources are recognized which could be used for substantial amounts of energy transfer and used, for example, to drive electric power stations, in theory at least.
 A fifth method can be used for smaller applications but, despite the modest energy transfers per installation, this method can be easily engineered and therefore is quite valuable in practice.
 These five resources are briefly discussed.

 The main one, applicable to power generation, is referred to as the hydrothermal reservoir and this has some track record of success.
 The reservoir is water or steam at a high temperature and the way that the heat exchange is engineered depends on the temperature.
 It is the fact that the heat carrier (water) is already present (and water is very convenient to handle) which makes this source reasonably accessible.
-The steam, or hot water flashed to steam, is used to drive turbines to generate electricity.
+The steam or hot water flashed to steam, is used to drive turbines to generate electricity.

 The fifth and more modest resource is to extract heat from the ground just under the surface and this is a technique that has been used for ages.
 It relies on the sun's radiation warming the ground which then behaves as a giant storage medium.
 Where such heat at low temperatures is available at a shallow depth, a water-circulating scheme with heat pumps can be used to transfer the heat to where it is required.
-Applications include heating of houses, greenhouses etc but you've got to be lucky to have suitable back garden.
+Applications include heating of houses, greenhouses, etc but you've got to be lucky to have a suitable back garden.
 As an added feature where heat pumps are used the heat transfer can be used in reverse so providing cooling in summer.
-This method of heat transfer is not suitable for large scale power generation and since it is dependent on the sun, its applicability is limited in cooler districts.
-Some installations are available in the UK, although we doubt it would be economical for an individual domestic plot, but may be cost-effective for small community schemes.
+This method of heat transfer is not suitable for large-scale power generation and since it is dependent on the sun, its applicability is limited in cooler districts.
+Some installations are available in the UK, although we doubt it would be economical for an individual domestic plot but may be cost-effective for small community schemes.

 The environmental pollution caused by geothermal installations is small because there are few emissions.
 Visually a geothermal site need not be offensive because of its construction which only requires a small profile and can easily be screened, by trees for example.
 Nevertheless, there can be a few problems caused by solids produced where salts carried up in the water must be disposed of and there have been cases of subsidence due to the drillings.
 Perhaps the worst scenario is when magma has unexpectedly found its way to the surface through the drillings.
 None of these drawbacks are insuperable.

 In summary, internationally the quantity of geothermal energy is virtually infinite and the environmental benefits are beyond reproach.
 Set against this are the disadvantages that considerable more Research and Development is needed to take advantage of the buried wealth and even when a commercially viable site is identified the initial investment cost can be a serious deterrent.
 Maybe if some of the multinationals who have the resources to invest in oil exploration could channel them into geothermal exploration, research and development we might see geothermal energy being tapped on a significant scale.
-But then we're prejudiced aren't we?Type your paragraph here.

 For more information about MII Geothermal Holding and Geothermal power plants please click on the MII Geothermal banner.